- On average, Americans consume less than a pound of lamb per year, compared to an average of 85 pounds of beef per capita annually.

 In 2017, the Census of Agriculture counted 5.32 million sheep on approximately 84,000 sheep farms in the U.S., with Texas and California raising the most sheep.
 About 80 percent of these sheep come from farms with over 100 sheep; however, small farms (less than 100 sheep) make up the majority of sheep operations in the U.S. This may be because sheep are relatively simple animals to raise and can easily boost the profits of a small family farm.
 The U.S. imports about 140 million pounds of lamb every year and exports only a very small amount.

-Between 1998 and 2017, at least 23 lamb-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 330 illnesses, 49 hospitalizations, and no deaths.
+Between 1998 and 2018, at least 24 lamb-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 342 illnesses, 51 hospitalizations, and no deaths.
+The most commonly implicated pathogens were Salmonella enterica and Shiga-toxin producing Escherichia coli.
 In outbreaks with known etiology, the most commonly implicated pathogens were Salmonella enterica (40%) and Shiga-toxin producing Escherichia coli (40%) but have also included Bacillus cereus (13%), norovirus (7%), and Staphylococcus aureus (7%).
 Compared with other meats consumed in the U.S., this is a relatively low number of outbreaks.
 During the same time interval, chicken and beef were associated with 1,416 and 1,039 outbreaks, respectively.
 These differences may be due to the low consumption per capita of lamb in the U.S. compared to other meats.